Fitness Redefined: The Power of Patience Over Push

 A New Approach

 One summer, I decided to take a different approach.
 I started distance running, not because I was good at it, but because I wasn’t.
 It was a challenge, and I was drawn to it.
 I didn’t read up on the best techniques or train with a coach; I just started running.
-And you know what?
-It worked.
+And to my surprise, it worked.
 I got better, stronger, and faster.
-But as I continued to push myself, I realized that I was neglecting other aspects of my fitness.
-I was slow, lacked quickness, and couldn’t explode or attack.
-It was time to reset and focus on building speed.

 A Fateful Sunday